 Students will spend the first year completing three rotations in laboratories participating in the Programme, and participating in a choice of advanced taught modules to support their rotations and strengthen their background training.
 Research topics available include molecular & cellular biology, neurophysiology, learning, behavioural and cognitive neuroscience, psychology, development, sensory systems, computational neuroscience, functional imaging, neurodegeneration and translational neuroscience (the interface between fundamental and clinical neuroscience).
 Because Sussex Neuroscience spans the four major Schools of Life Sciences, Psychology, Informatics, and the Brighton and Sussex Medical School, the choice of PhD projects and taught modules represents a very wide range, supported also by the depth of expertise within each School.

 Students of all nationalities are eligible to apply.
-All students accepted onto the Programme will receive a stipend at the current UK Research Council rate, for a period of 4 years.
-Home/EU students will not have to pay any fees, and non-EU students will pay the difference between the overseas and home/EU fee.
-We welcome applications from students who are able to secure scholarships from overseas to join the Programme and from self-funded students.
+All Home/EU students accepted onto the Programme will receive a stipend at the current UK Research Council rate, for a period of 4 years, and will not have to pay any fees.
+We welcome applications from non-EU students who are able to secure scholarships to join the Programme and from self-funded students.
+Students from China may apply for the Sussex CSC scholarship; please see our applying page.

 For further information you can also contact Ruth Staras (firstname.lastname@example.org), Leon Lagnado (email@example.com) or Jamie Ward (firstname.lastname@example.org).